providing superb surf experiences since 2005

+There are lots of waves in the area and we have produced a 2 page surf guide to the local area which you can view and download.
+You can also read about the local breaks below.
 Bundoran offers a wide range of reef and beach options for all levels of surfers.
 For experienced surfers there are numerous reefs in the area that work on different stages of the tide.
 The surrounding area is great for exploration, ideally with a car.
 Most breaks in the immediate area of Bundoran are accessible by foot or bicycle.
-Buy an ordnance survey map no. 16.

 Tullan strand is one of the best beaches in Ireland for surfing, as it catches a lot of swell.
 Even if there are no waves at other breaks, Tullan can still be two foot and clean.
 The beach is two miles long with banks all along the beach, the most popular of which is beside the cliffs.
 At low tide the peaks nearest the cliff jack up into wedges that can produce fast hollow waves.
 The peaks get mellower the further down the beach you go.
 At high tide the peaks at the far end of the beach are best.
 Offshore in east and south east winds.